django-oscar/django-oscar/README.rst

 Extensions
 ----------

+The following extensions are stable and ready for use:

 * django-oscar-datacash_ - Integration with the DataCash_ payment gateway
 * django-oscar-paypal_ - Integration with PayPal.
 This currently supports both `Express Checkout`_ and `PayFlow Pro`_.